-Personalization is no longer an option when it comes to customer communications.
-Research shows that 80% of consumers are more likely to buy from brands that offer personalized experiences.
-And personalization is especially important in the health and wellness industry.
+Personalisation is no longer an option when it comes to customer communications.
+Research shows that 80% of consumers are more likely to buy from brands that offer personalised experiences.
+And personalisation is especially important in the health and wellness industry.

 Whether you’re a gym, a doctor’s office or a health insurance company, your customers already expect 1:1 attention.
 This is about their health, after all.
 Every touchpoint, from the front office to a bill explainer, needs to make that person feel like you know and understand their individual needs.

 Take a look at these results from a recent survey.